chauff/cse1500-web-transcripts/_lectures/node2.md

 -----------------
 ```

-:point_up: Importantly, `next()` enables us to move on to the next middleware component while `app.use(...)` registers the middleware component with the dispatcher.
+:point_up: Importantly, `next()` enables us to move on to the next middleware component while **`app.use(...)` registers the middleware component with the dispatcher**.
 Try out this code for yourself and see what happens if:

-- `app.use` is removed;
+- `app.use` is removed (spoiler: the component is not available to the dispatcher);
 - the order of the middleware components is switched, i.e. we first add `app.use(delimiter)` and then `app.use(logger)`;
 - in one or both of the middleware components the `next()` call is removed.

 You will observe different behaviours of the application that make clear how the middleware components interact with each other and how they should be used in an Express application.

 In the example above we did not actually sent an HTTP response back, but you know how to write such a code snippet yourself.
-So far, none of our routes have contained `next` for a simple reason: all our routes ended with an HTTP response being sent and this completes the request-response cycle; in this case there is no need for a `next()` call.
+Up to this point, none of our routes had contained `next` for a simple reason: all our routes ended with an HTTP response being sent and this completes the request-response cycle; in this case there is no need for a `next()` call.

 ### :bangbang: Authorisation component example

-In the [node-component-ex](demo-code/node-component-ex) example application, we add an authorisation component to a simple Todo application back-end: only clients with the **correct username and password** (i.e. authorised users) should be able to receive the list of todos when requesting them.
+In the [node-component-ex](https://github.com/chauff/demo-code/tree/master/node-component-ex) example application, we add an authorisation component to a simple wishlist application back-end: only clients with the **correct username and password** (i.e. authorised users) should be able to receive their wishlist when requesting it.
 We achieve this by adding a middleware component that is activated for every single HTTP request and determines:

 - whether the HTTP request contains an authorization header (if not, access is denied);
 - and whether the provided username and password combination is the correct one.

-Before we dive into the code details, install and start the server as explained [here](https://github.com/chauff/Web-Teaching/tree/master/demo-code#node-component-ex).
+Before we dive into the code details, install and start the server as explained [here](https://github.com/chauff/demo-code#node-component-ex).
 Take a look at `app.js` before proceeding.

-Once the server is started, open another terminal and use `curl` (a command line tool that provides us with a convenient way to include username and password as you will see in a second):
+Once the server is started, open another terminal and use [curl](https://github.com/curl/curl), a command line tool that provides us with a convenient way to include username and password as you will see:

-- Request the list of todos without authorisation, i.e. `curl http://localhost:3000/todos` - you should see an `Unauthorized access` error.
+- Request the list of wishes without authorization, i.e. `curl http://localhost:3000/wishlist` - you should see an `Unauthorized access` error.
-- Request the list of todos with the correct username and password (as hardcoded in our demonstration code): `curl --user user:password http://localhost:3000/todos`.
+- Request the list of wishes with the correct username and password (as hard-coded in our demonstration code): `curl --user user:password http://localhost:3000/wishlist`.
 The option `--user` allows us to specify the username and password to use for authentication in the `[USER]:[PASSWORD]` format.
 This request should work and you should receive the list of todos.
-- Request the list of todos with an incorrect username/password combination: `curl --user test:test http://localhost:3000/todos`.
+- Request the list of todos with an incorrect username/password combination: `curl --user test:test http://localhost:3000/wishlist`.
 You should receive a `Wrong username/password combination` error.
+- Add a wish to the wishlist: `curl --user user:password 'http://localhost:3000/addWish?type=board%20game&name=Treasure%20Hunt&priority=low'` (note that whitespaces are replaced by `%20` in URLs and the URL has to appear within quotes due to the special characters `&` in it).
+Did it work?
+If so, another execution of `curl --user user:password http://localhost:3000/wishlist` should result in a wishlist with now three wishes.

 Having found out how the code *behaves*, let us look at the authorization component.
 We here define it as an anynymous function as argument to `app.use` :point_down::